-The June 30, 2021, and June 30, 2020, estimated long-term expected rate of return on pension plan investments was determined by the System's actuary using the System's target asset allocation as of January 2021, and February 2020, respectively, and the G.S.
-Curran & Company Consultant Average study for 2021 and 2020, respectively.
-The consultants' average study included projected nominal rates of return, standard deviations of returns, and correlations of returns for a list of common asset classes collected from a number of investment consultants and investment management firms.
+The June 30, 2022, and June 30, 2021, estimated long-term expected rate of return on pension plan investments was determined by the System's actuary using the System's target asset allocation as of January 2022, and January 2021, respectively, and the Curran Actuarial Consulting average studies for 2022 and 2021, respectively.
+The consultants' average studies included projected nominal rates of return, standard deviations of returns, and correlations of returns for a list of common asset classes collected from a number of investment consultants and investment management firms.
 Each consultant's response included nominal expected long term rates of return.
 In order to arrive at long term expected arithmetic real rates of return, the actuary normalized the data received from the consultant's responses in the following ways.
 Where nominal returns received were arithmetic, the actuary simply reduced the return assumption by the long-term inflation assumption.
-Where nominal returns were geometric, the actuary converted the return to arithmetic by adjusting for the long-term standard deviation and then reduced the assumption by the long-term inflation assumption.
+Where nominal returns were geometric, the actuary converted the return to arithmetic by adjusting for the long-term standard deviation and then reduced the assumption by the longterm inflation assumption.
 Using the target asset allocation for Firefighters' Retirement System and the average values for expected real rates of return, standard deviation of returns, and correlation of returns, an arithmetic expected nominal rate of return and standard deviation for the portfolio was determined.
 Subsequent to the actuary's calculation of the long term expected real rate of return in January 2021, the FRS board voted to amend the target asset allocation.
 These changes include an increase to target weight in public equity, a decrease in the target weight in fixed income, and the inclusion of a target weight in private real assets.
-These changes are reflected in the table on page 34 in Note 5.
-The System's long-term assumed rate of inflation of 2.50% was used in this process for the fiscal years ended June 30, 2021 and June 30, 2020.
+These changes are reflected in the table on page 35 in Note 5.
+The target asset allocation did not change from June 30,2021 to June 30, 2022.
+The System's long-term assumed rate of inflation of 2.50% was used in this process for the fiscal years ended June 30, 2022 and June 30, 2021.